Jessica Meuse: American Idol (2014)

 Meuse's fan base is known as "The Meuse Mafia."
-She has jokingly referred to her experience on the show as being like the Hunger Games, and in one episode, she braided her hair in the same style as Katniss Everdeen.
-Several reviewers and journalists felt that Meuse was unfairly treated by the show, such as Annie Barrett, who wrote for TVLine that the judges were "just blatantly not rooting for her at all.
+She jokingly refers to her experience on the show as being like the Hunger Games and in one of the American Idol shows she braided her hair in the same style as Katniss Everdeen.
+Several reviewers and journalists felt that Meuse was unfairly treated by the show including Annie Barrett, who wrote for TVLine that the judges were "just blatantly not rooting for her at all.
 Lyndsey Parker of Yahoo!
 Music concurred, writing that "it seemed like the judges and producers were doing their best" to get Meuse eliminated from the competition.
-Parker further wrote that Meuse received "harsh critique" for praise-worthy performances, even as the judges overlooked significant flaws in other contestants.
+She said that Meuse received "harsh critique" for praise-worthy performances, even as the judges overlooked significant flaws in other contestants.
 BuddyTV writer Jeff Dodge opined that Meuse was being held to an unfair "double standard."
-Writing for TV Guide, Liz Raftery assessed fan opinion as being "frustrat[ed]" with the judges, over their poor treatment of Meuse.
+Writing for TV Guide, Liz Raftery assessed fan opinion as being "frustrat[ed]" with the judges over their poor treatment of Meuse.

 Meuse was never among the "Bottom 3", until top 7-week, when the "Bottom 2" was composed of her and the eliminated contestant, Dexter Roberts.
-The following week, Meuse was again in the "Bottom 2", but C.J.
+The next week, Meuse was again in the "Bottom 2", but C.J.
 Harris was eliminated.
 There was no bottom 2 for top 5-week.
-The contestants were offered a choice – if they agreed unanimously, that week's results would be discarded and all five of them would move on to perform again.
-Two of them would then be eliminated the following week.
-Although Meuse voted in favor of this idea, the vote was not unanimous, and Sam Woolf was eliminated.
-Meuse herself was eliminated the following week.
-She came in fourth place and reprised "Blue Eyed Lie" as her exit song.
+The contestants were offered a choice–if they agreed unanimously, the week's results would be discarded and all five of them would move on to perform again.
+Two of them would be eliminated a week later.
+Although Meuse voted in favor of the idea, the vote was not unanimous and Sam Woolf was eliminated.
+Meuse herself was eliminated during the show the next week.
+She came in fourth place and reprised her performance of "Blue Eyed Lie" as her exit song.